jssimporter/python-jss/README.md

 defaults write ~/Library/Preferences/com.github.sheagcraig.python-jss.plist jss_url <url>
 ```

+If you want to work with File Share Distribution Points, or a JDS, to upload packages and scripts, see the section below on the DistributionPoints class.

 If you are working on a non-OS X machine, the JSSPrefs object falls back to
 using plistlib, although it's up to you to create the proper xml file.